Do we all behave the same when we’re in a relationship? Do all people love the same way?

 Avoidant people attract people with an anxious attachment style because of their love addiction.
 They totally lose themselves when they’re in the relationship and avoidants know how to take advantage of that.

-People with an anxious attachment style create codependency with their partner because they have no self-confidence.
+Dealing with an anxious attachment style is hard and people with this insecure style create codependency with their partner because they have no self-confidence.

 They’ll become dependent on their partner and they’ll do whatever it takes to keep their relationship.